tiffanymonroe/wdi-remote-gizmo/projects/project_3/README.md

 This meeting should take no longer than 15 minutes.

 If you have ideas on how you can help a fellow-student with work that they are stuck on, please follow-up with information AFTER the stand up.

+## Zoom
+The class Zoom room will close around 10:30 am each day during project week (enough time for attendance and standup).
+Your group must decide how and when they would like to work together.
+Some groups choose to make a Zoom room of their own and work together (sometimes silently, sometimes in a pair-programming fashion to solve problems).
+Other groups decide to skip the Zoom hangouts and just work on their own.
+As a team, it is up to you all to come to an agreement on how you would like to work - feel free to adjust throughout the project.

+Note: Your personal Zoom rooms only stay open for about 40 minutes at a time.
+You will have to make a new room after 40 minutes, so just prepare for this.

 ## Meetings with instructors
 _Your instructor will contact you to setup a meeting time_